Bklieger/Semantic/README.md

 [SemanticPDF Video](https://github.com/Bklieger/Semantic/assets/62450410/ab3616c5-beeb-429b-9044-8bd0835f83d3)
 > The design and frontend code for SemanticPDF was inspired by Liftoff ([Github](https://github.com/Tameyer41/liftoff), MIT License) by Tyler Meyer.

 SemanticPDF's design philosophy focuses on privacy by not storing any of the files or embeddings in a database, using the browser's local storage and an open source embeddings model instead of sharing or storing data with a third-party API.
-The files do leave the browser for file conversion and embedding by the FastAPI backend, but they are not stored anywhere except the browser.
+The files do leave the browser for file conversion and embedding by the FastAPI backend, but they are not persistently stored anywhere except the browser.

 ## Features